kanikakj/Document-Interaction-Assistant/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project
-We put out a model that can recognise the collection of papers contained in a pdf or image made up of numerous documents.
+We put out a model that can recognize the collection of papers contained in a PDF or image made up of numerous documents.
 To accomplish this, the input PDF is divided into individual pages.
-The CNN model is used to categorise each page into the appropriate document category.
+The CNN model is used to categorize each page into the appropriate document category.
 After that, each document's data is extracted using OCR (optical character recognition).
-This is being recommended for five documents: voter identification, driver's licence, PAN, and Aadhar.
-Except for the front and back of the same document, the input pdf must include a single document on a single page.
+This is being recommended for five documents: voter identification, driver's license, PAN, and Aadhar.
+Except for the front and back of the same document, the input PDF must include a single document on a single page.
 Initially, our data classification model achieved an accuracy of 0.7342 on the training set and 0.7736 on the validation set, with gains of 0.6923 and losses of 0.8340.

-In our ongoing efforts to enhance performance, we explored research papers and discovered VGG16 and VGG19 models.
-Hyperparameter tuning was applied to our model, incorporating additional layers to the pre-tuned models.
-As a result, we achieved a validation loss of 0.3677 and validation accuracy of 0.8769 for VGG16.
+In our ongoing efforts to enhance performance, we explored and discovered VGG16 and VGG19 models.
+Hyperparameter tuning was applied to our model, incorporating additional layers to the pre-trained models.
+As a result, we achieved a validation loss of 0.3677 and a validation accuracy of 0.8769 for VGG16.

 In addition to this, we incorporated two more features:

-##### Read Aloud:
+#### Read Aloud:
 * Utilizes text-to-speech technology for accessibility.
 * Translates text into spoken words.
 * Supports auditory learners and those with visual impairments.
 * Enhances accessibility and consumability.

-##### Document Summarization:
+#### Document Summarization:
 * Aids time-constrained users by condensing lengthy papers.
 * Uses Hugging Face Transformers library for NLP models.
 * Provides clear and instructive document synopses.